Gimloader/build/README.md

 - `outdir`: Where to output the bundled script ("./build" by default).
 Set to null for the directory root.
 - `plugins`: An array of Esbuild plugins to use.
 - `esbuildOptions`: Options to pass to esbuild.
+- `deprecated`: A message if the script should no longer be used.

 ##### Plugin Fields (Optional)
 - `hasSettings`: Set to true if the plugin has a settings menu, so the button can be shown when it is disabled.